nicolaDeCristofaro/punk-gpu-lab/README.md

 TODO: describe and implement a use case OR more use cases

+Candidate popular use cases:
+- fine-tuning, evaluating, and serving large language or diffusion models

 ## Storage handling

 The example code provided provisions a separate, persistent EBS volume in addition to the EC2 root volume: